 MS: ‘Black Box thinking’ as a title, came from the aviation industry, which uses black boxes to learn from failures, so that they can make sure that the same accidents don’t ever happen again.
-I don’t say that people should have a literal black box, but that as a metaphor for learning from mistakes, from failures, from near misses, from sub-optimal outcomes; I think is absolutely vital.
-And, in fact, it’s a necessary condition for learning at any time in human history, and it will be the same at any time in the future for our species; we’ve got to get that right.
+I don’t say that people should have a literal black box but that as a metaphor for learning from mistakes, from failures, from near misses, from sub-optimal outcomes, is absolutely vital.
+In fact, it’s a necessary condition for learning at any time in human history, and it will be the same at any time in the future for our species - we’ve got to get that right.

 NMP: What is a good example of Black Box thinking?